pancakeswap/pancake-document/code/smart-contracts/pancakeswap-exchange/router-v2.md

 ) external payable;
 ```

-Receive an as many output tokens as possible for an exact amount of BNB.
+Receive as many output tokens as possible for an exact amount of BNB.
 Supports tokens that take a fee on transfer.

 | Name                                               | Type      |                                                                                                                                      |
 | -------------------------------------------------- | --------- | ------------------------------------------------------------------------------------------------------------------------------------ |